Online Intervision Groups: Facilitated peer supervision

 Full list of dates: September 9 & 23, October 7 & 21, November 4 & 18, December 2 & 16.

 To sign up email firstname.lastname@example.org.

-Following six intervisions will be facilitated by Melissa Dunlop, one of the MyStillpoint counsellors.
+Following eight intervisions will be facilitated by Melissa Dunlop, one of the MyStillpoint counsellors.
 Below you can read more about Melissa, her approach to counselling, and intervision groups.

 "I am a relationally-oriented, humanistic and integrative psychotherapist working in private practice in Bristol, UK, and a PhD researcher based in the Centre for Creative-Relational Inquiry (SeaCry) at the University of Edinburgh.
 My research concerns how concepts arising within/through 21st Century literary fiction may help us make sense of our work as practitioners in the contemporary context.